Trust and process

 Working with internal systems and data access

-The working principle is simple: access should stay scoped to the real implementation need, the current delivery stage, and the first useful contour of the project.
+Access should stay scoped to the real implementation need, the current delivery stage, and the first useful contour of the project.

 • not every project starts with broad system access